wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 suggested:

 - Providing users with more explicit control over variant usage.
-The package manager should provide options to disable variant use entirely, allow users to specify allow-lists and block-lists for variant providers, pin them.
+The package manager should provide options to disable variant use entirely, allow users to specify allow-lists and block-lists for variant providers, and pin them.

 - Providing the ability to use a static file in place of variant provider calls.
 Such a file could be generated by invoking the plugin in a secured environment or written manually.
 The installer would consult the file to get